alexpado/hoyoverse-music-unpacker/README.md

 # Hoyoverse Audio Unpacker

-*Thanks to [MeguminSama project](https://github.com/MeguminSama/genshin-audio-extractor) which has been a huge source of inspiration for this.*
+> *Thanks to [MeguminSama's project](https://github.com/MeguminSama/genshin-audio-extractor) which has been a huge source of inspiration for this.*

 ## Game Tested